anticensority/runet-censorship-bypass/README.md

-# Anti-censorship Solution for Russia based on PAC-Script
+# Anti-censorship Solution for Russia on PAC-Script

 ## Censorship in Russia